shortymc/VerySimpleMemoryGame/README.md

 I have the intention to make this classic and simple game using:

-- Java
+- Java DONE
-- Kotlin
+- Kotlin DONE
 - Cordova
 - React Native
 - Flutter

-For now, Java version is finnished.